Catford Mews Entrance to Bar

 In a statement, Lewisham Council declared: “The council, or CRPL [Catford Regeneration Partnership Limited], simply cannot afford to prop up a private commercial organisation to this scale.
 It isn’t fair to local businesses who pay their rent and service charges, and it isn’t fair to Lewisham Council taxpayers.”

 It also cited two other venues run by RLG, Peckham Levels and Ealing Project, which had entered administration in the last three months.
-RLG’s spokesperson confirmed although this is true, Ealing Project is still operational and “doing good trade… the landlords have been extremely supportive”.
+RLG’s spokesperson confirmed that although this is true, Ealing Project is still operational and “doing good trade… the landlords have been extremely supportive”.

 RLG issued a strongly worded response that accused the council’s statement of being “defamatory” and placed the responsibility for the cinema’s closure on the council itself.
 It leaves Lewisham as the only borough in London without a cinema.